PyO3/pyo3/guide/src/parallelism.md

 }
 ```

-Then in the Python bridge, we have a function `search` exposed to Python runtime which calls `wc_parallel` inside
-`Python::allow_threads` method to enable true parallelism:
+Then in the Python bridge, we have a function `search` exposed to the Python runtime which calls `wc_parallel` inside a closure passed to `Python::allow_threads` to enable true parallelism:

 ```rust,ignore
 #[pymodule]